 Shake Shack

 Shake Shack was opened as a hot dog cart in Madison Square Park back in 2001.
 You can still find hot dogs on their menu, an underrated snack, but their burgers are the star of the show.
-Considered gourmet, they feature antibiotic-free Angus beef patties, their signature sauce, and buttered buns, and are served with crinkle fries.
+Considered gourmet, they feature Angus beef patties, their signature sauce, and buttered buns.
 The milkshakes are made with Shake Shack’s signature frozen vanilla custard and feature flavors like strawberry frosted donut, chocolate salted caramel, and peaches and cream.

-The original location: nearby you’ll find Flatiron building, Madison Square Park, Gramercy Park, The Friends Experience.
+The original location is close to Flatiron building, Madison Square Park, Gramercy Park, The Friends Experience.
 There are many more Shake Shack locations in NYC, so wherever you are just check if there’s a branch near you.

 chelsey market los tacos

-Los Tacos #1 currently has 6 locations in NYC, so it’s a great place for a cheap meal whether you are exploring Tribeca, Noho, or are in the heart of Times Square.
-I tried out their location at Chelsey Market.
+Los Tacos No. 1 has 10 locations in NYC currently, so it’s a great place for a cheap meal whether you are exploring Tribeca, Noho, or Times Square.
+I tried the original location at Chelsea Market.

 Russ & Daughters